How do we apply?

 The expectation is that families paying full tuition will continue to do so in future years.
 Unless there has been a significant, unanticipated change in your family’s circumstances, it is unlikely that your application will be considered.

 Charlotte Preparatory School considers the income and assets of any adult who plays a significant role in a student’s life.
 All adults (mothers, fathers, step parents, guardians, etc.) are required to submit all forms to FAST.

 Will my application for Financial Assistance affect child’s chances for admission?

 No. Charlotte Preparatory School maintains a need-blind admissions policy; that is, students are admitted on the basis of individual merit, not on the basis of ability to pay.

 Are any other sources of Financial Assistance available?

-Charlotte Academy also accepts McKay Scholarships*.
+Charlotte Preparatory School also accepts McKay Scholarships*.
 The John M. McKay Scholarship Program allows parents of students with disabilities to choose the best learning environment for their children.
 The parent of a Florida public school student who is dissatisfied with the student’s progress may request a McKay Scholarship to enroll in and attend a private school or choose another public school that better suits the student’s needs.
 The scholarship is equal to the amount of state generated funding the student would have received or the cost of the private schools tuition and fees, whichever is less.
 If parents choose to enroll their child in a private school, McKay funds will be mailed directly to the private school four times a year.
 The parents will then endorse the payment over to the private school.
 The McKay Program puts the power back into the parent’s hands.
-Visit www.mckayscholarship.com to learn more, or inquire at Charlotte Academy.
+Visit www.mckayscholarship.com to learn more, or inquire at Charlotte Prep.